NEON-biodiversity/Ostats/cran-comments.md

 - Example added for Ostats_multivariate().
 Both examples now run in about 7 seconds each.

 Again successfully tested on R 4.0.5 Windows 10, R 4.0.3 Ubuntu 16.04, with no ERRORs, WARNINGs, or NOTEs.

+# Comments on initial submission of version 0.1.1

+Submitted to CRAN on 15 November 2021

+This submission resolves the CRAN check errors caused by an update to one of the Ostats package's dependencies (hypervolume).

+## Test environments

+- R 4.1.1, Windows 10

+## R CMD check results

+0 errors | 0 warnings | 0 notes